VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 	deal_damage = function(self, damage, mcl_reason)
 	-- if present this gets called instead of the normal damage functions

+	player_active_range = 48,
+	-- Mobs further away from the player than this will stop moving (and doing most other things)

 -- Object Properties
 --------------------
 --	Object properties can be defined right in the definition table for compatibility reasons.
 Note that these will be rewritten to "initial_properties" in the final mob entity.